zygotecnologia/guides/style/ruby/README.md

 ### Dealing with methods with parameters

-We have some memoization patterns that work well for simple accessors. *But what if you want to memoize a method that takes parameters, like this one?*
+If you want to memoize a method that takes parameters, like this one:

 ```ruby
 class City < ActiveRecord::Base